LucieMrc/TD_textEffects/README.md

 From left to right :

-- the `Movie File In` TOP in which you can add your video
+- the `Movie File In` TOP in which you can add your video, or replace by whatever TOP you want.

 - the Pre Feedback container, with a `Level` TOP allowing you to adjust your video contrast, brightness, black level, color range, and more; and a `Displace` TOP (+ its noise) which deforms the video.